gd8213/SnowProfiler_SoftwareRepository/StevalSensorTile/README.md

 Hello User,

-in this folder the  Steval Sensor Tile (IMU) code are placed.
+in this folder the  Steval Sensor Tile (IMU) code is placed.

 - Used IDE STM32CubeIDE 1.7.0